dcw8161/Darshika-Keerthisinghe/README.md

 * Feature engineering by
    * Feature scaling for continuous variables:  Normalization method (zscore) was used in PyCaret
    * Encoding for categorical variables: Encoding was done by PyCaret
-   * Simple imputation was used in PyCaret set up
+   * Simple imputation was used in PyCaret setup
    * Anomalies were found using the PyCaret Anomaly detection.
 * Analyzed using different methods,
    * Auto ML with PyCaret